 The government have provided 2 lots of additional funding to Local Authority's during the course of the pandemic. £1.6 billion was given on the 19th of March and again on the 18th April. £1.3 billion via the NHS has been given to specifically support the safe and timely discharge of residents from hospital to care facilities.

-Following on from this, the government provided an additional £600 million to support care providers through a new adult social care infection control fund.
-The idea being to reduce the amount of transmission in and between care homes and support wider workforce resilience.
+Following on from this, on the 13th May, the government provided an additional £600 million to support care providers through a new adult social care infection control fund.
+The idea is to reduce the amount of transmission in and between care homes and support wider workforce resilience.

 Continuing Healthcare Funding (CHC)